yapcm96/SimpleLoginApp/README.md

 A simple login app built in Kotlin.

-To login after launching the app, enter "yapcm96" for username and "1234" for password.
+To login after launching the app, enter "testuser" for username and "1234" for password.

 The app demonstrates a few things:
 - Login Validation